What happens in a Divorce?

 Which Court handles divorce?

 Divorces are heard in the Circuit Court.
 Custody, visitation, child support, parentage and spousal support may be resolved in the Juvenile and Domestic Relations District Court.
-Requests to revise support, custody and visitation after a divorce generally go to the Juvenile and Domestic Relations District Court.
+After a divorce, requests to revise support, custody and visitation generally go to the Juvenile and Domestic Relations District Court.

 What are the different kinds of divorce?